barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

 - I add up to £125 to a "saved goals" envelope, if I don't have any specific goal envelopes right now, to be made available to any future goals.

-- I add up to £75 to a "saved discretionary" envelope, to spend on whatever I want during the month.

 - I add any remainder to a "saved invest" envelope, which I'll manually invest in my ISA when it reaches a reasonable amount (say,